Louise Day Hicks: Early life

-Hicks' mother died when Hicks was only fourteen years of age.
+Hicks' mother died when Hicks was fourteen.
 In 1942, she married John Hicks, an engineer, and they had two sons, John and William.
 John Edward Hicks (b.
 1945) had several brushes with the law, including a prison sentence for kidnapping.
 He disappeared in 1978, while he was facing more than 20 charges related to a 1977 incident in which he threatened harm to several customers inside a restaurant and then attempted to run over several of them in the parking lot.
 John Hicks was still missing at the time of his mother's death.

 Hicks studied home economics at Simmons College and then later earned a teaching certificate at Wheelock College.
-She worked as a first grade teacher in Brookline, Massachusetts, for two years and pursued a degree in education at Boston University.
+She taught first grade in Brookline, Massachusetts, for two years and pursued a degree in education at Boston University.

-Hicks earned a Bachelor of Science degree from Boston University in 1952, and a JD from Boston University Law School in 1955.
+Hicks earned a Bachelor of Science degree from BU in 1952, and a JD from Boston University Law School in 1955.
 Hicks stated that her father's death in 1950 left her resolved to follow in his footsteps.
-At this time female law students were still rare; Hicks was one of only nine women in her class of 232.
+At the time, female law students were still rare; Hicks was one of only nine women in her class of 232.
 Hicks formed close friendships with two other female students, one Jewish and one black, and she studied for exams with a group made up of mostly minorities.
 Hicks was admitted to the bar and practiced law with her brother John as the firm of Hicks and Day.